Harris solidifies her place in history as first female, Black, South Asian American VP-elect

 Source: www.youtube.com

-"Now it becomes a question of who else does she open doors for," Andra Gillespie, an associate professor of political science at Emory University, said.
+"Now it becomes a question of who else does she open doors for," said Andra Gillespie, an associate professor of political science at Emory University.

 More in www.nbcnews.com